 If I were a network programmer, I would experiment with a novel idea, a show called “Just Football!”
 It would be a jam-packed half hour (22 minutes with commercials) that contained two to three experts talking exclusively about the game.
 If a player was out, due to some drama, the anchor would say, “(That player) is out for the week!”
 He would say this with no more drama, and no more depth, than he would with a player that is injured for the week.

-“No emotion,” the commercial promo for my show would intro with, “No political proselytizing, no jocularity between hosts, and no human interest stories!”
+“No emotion,” would be the intro to my show’s commercial promo, “No political proselytizing, no jocularity between hosts, and no human interest stories!”

-“Just football!” another charismatic voice would say to outro.
+“Just football!” another, more charismatic voice would say to outro.

-Word would get out in the common NFL fan community, and the ratings would go through the roof.
+Word would get those two words out in the common NFL fan community, and the ratings would go through the roof.

 We’re not going to stop watching the game because someone did something bad, in other words, and we’re not going to start watching a game because a guy did something good.
 We’re not socially conscious viewers.
 If that were the case, we would’ve stopped watching this game long ago, because some of these players use excessive force when they hit one another.